Honestpuck/jss_tools/doco.md

 JAMF do not support an extension attribute boolean type.
 A boolean type is so useful in programming that I fake it.
 If you have an EA of type 'String' that contains 'True', 'False', '1' or '0' I convert it to a boolean and convert it back if required.
 I don't check the type 'Number' for 0 or 1 for obvious reasons.

+### A Note On The Managed flag

+If you go in to your JAMF dashboard and select a computer you can edit 'General' and turn on 'Allow Jamf Pro to perform management tasks' as long as you set a username and password.
+Doing this via the API requires you to add an XML element to send the password as you send it in plain but the JSS will only ever return it to you as a SHA256 which I supply to you in the key `man_pass'.
+To get around the XML problem I have included the function `c_remote` which allows you to easily turn this on or off.

 ## Functions

 #### Convert(val, typ)